-CareManagement is the official journal of the Academy of Certified Case Managers.
+CareManagement is the official journal of the Academy of Certified Case Managers and Commission for Case Manager Certification.
 The Academy is the nation’s largest membership organization exclusively for certified case managers and devoted entirely to education.
 Our mission is to help case managers stay on the forefront of case management practice by focusing entirely on continuing education.
 Our mission has a method: We provide a stream of continuing education programs as home study articles published bi-monthly in the Academy’s official journal, CareManagement.

 If you’re considering writing for us, use these guidelines to help choose an appropriate topic, find out how to submit your manuscript, and increase the chance that we’ll accept it for publication.
 If we publish your article, you’ll receive several copies of the issue in which it’s published.